KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/README.md

    - Line 22 - `S.misc.gaitmotion_type = 'FullGaitCycle';`
    - Line 25 - `S.subject.name = 'gait1018';`
 5. Click on the green 'Run' button

+Congratulations your first simulation with the 2D model is running!